Jomkit/co-planet/frontend/README.md

   - Trip summary (2-column span)
   - Traveler badges
   - Itinerary with all activities
+- Destination map preview with expandable full-map view when coordinates are available
 - Activity cards show type, date, and location
 - Responsive grid adapts to screen size